 A portal specifies the IP address and port number to be used for iSCSI connections.
 Sharing ‣ Block (iSCSI) ‣ Portals ‣ Add Portal brings up the screen shown in Figure 10.5.2.

 Table 10.5.2 summarizes the settings that can be configured when adding a portal.
-If you need to assign additional IP addresses to the portal, click the link Add extra Portal IP.
+To assign additional IP addresses to the portal, click the link Add extra Portal IP.

 FreeNAS® systems with multiple IP addresses or interfaces can use a portal to provide services on different interfaces or subnets.
 This can be used to configure multi-path I/O (MPIO).
 MPIO is more efficient than a link aggregation.